-The aim of this presentation is to discuss the Nuclear Regulatory Commission guidance on release of radioactive patients, to review the calculations that are described in the guidance and to discuss how one might build upon the procedures in the guidance to accomplish an even more effective patient release program.
+The aim of this presentation is to discuss the guidance by Nuclear Regulatory Commission on the release of radioactive patients, to review the calculations that are described in the guidance and to discuss how one might build upon the procedures in the guidance to accomplish an even more effective patient release program.
+This talk addresses only US regulations.
+The rules and practices in the rest of the world vary, and some of the references for this talk mention the differences.